sheftechdad/Tic-Tac-Toe/README.md

 A simple Tic Tac Toe game built with HTML, CSS, and JavaScript for two players.

 ## Features
-- Interactive 3x3 grid
+- Interactive 3x3 grid.
-- Two-player mode
+- Two-player mode.
-- Highlights enabled boxes for the next move
+- Highlights enabled boxes for the next move.
-- Detects win, draw, and ongoing game states
+- Detects win, draw, and ongoing game states.

 ## Getting Started

 ### Prerequisites
-- A modern web browser
+- A modern web browser.

 ### Installation
 1. Download or clone this repository.